-In the 11th episode of Off The Beaten Path but Not Lost, we talk about things to do in the Black Hills, South Dakota with your family.
+In the 11th episode of Off The Beaten Path but Not Lost, we discuss things to do in the Black Hills, South Dakota, with your family.

 To claim a state, we have to stay in the state and actually do something.
 It also has to be a state we visited after we started our full-time Journey.
 Of the 17 states, we are claiming – South Dakota sits at the top.